November 7, 1997: Apple releases the Newton MessagePad 2100, the last and best iteration of the company’s early line of handheld devices.

 Among its improvements over previous generations, the MessagePad 2100 packs expanded memory, enhanced speed and upgraded communications software.
 Nevertheless, the Newton’s fate is sealed.
 Steve Jobs, freshly returned to Apple, will scrap the product line within months.

 As I wrote when marking the 1993 launch of the original MessagePad, I think this product line remains the most underrated in Apple’s history.
 The company’s first attempt at a true standalone mobile device (unlike, say, the Macintosh Portable or the PowerBook, which were shrunk-down Macs), the MessagePad gave users a PDA complete with stylus and advanced handwriting recognition.

 Unfortunately, it suffered from bad early word of mouth.
 The device came at a time when Apple found itself mired in the financial doldrums.
 Plus, the MessagePad lacked the necessary applications to make it a “must have” gadget.
-Most crucially, this pre-internet mobile device simply arrived too early.
+Most crucially, this mobile device simply arrived too early.
 The MessagePad would have benefited enormously from internet connectivity.

 MessagePad 2100 specs

 While primitive by today’s standards, its 16-level grayscale, backlit LCD display — offering a 480-by-320 resolution with 100 dpi — was very good for its time.